riscv-android-src/toolchain-rustc/src/doc/rustc-dev-guide/src/profile-guided-optimization.md

 - GCOV-based profiling, where code coverage infrastructure is used to collect profiling information.
-- Front-end based instrumentation, where the compiler front-end (e.g. Clang) inserts instrumentation intrinsics into the LLVM IR it generates.
+- Front-end based instrumentation, where the compiler front-end (e.g. Clang) inserts instrumentation intrinsics into the LLVM IR it generates (but see the [^note-instrument-coverage]"Note").
 - IR-level instrumentation, where LLVM inserts the instrumentation intrinsics itself during optimization passes.